jvirtanen/tagline/documentation/handbook.md

   - The BodyLength(9) value of an outgoing message can be at most 9999999 bytes (roughly 9.5 MiB).
 Attempting to send a message whose BodyLength(9) exceeds this limit throws an `IllegalArgumentException`.
+  - By default, the BodyLength(9) value of an incoming message can be at most `Integer.MAX_VALUE` bytes (roughly 2 GiB), but you can lower this limit.
+    Attempting to receive a message whose BodyLength(9) exceeds this limit throws a `TooLongInboundFixMessageException`.
   - The Int data type has the minimum value of `Long.MIN_VALUE` and the maximum value of `Long.MAX_VALUE`.
 Attempting to read a value that is outside of these limits as an Int throws a `FixDecoderException`.